tcheukueppoo/maat/docs/gc.md

 ### Major Collection (Incrementally)

-A minor collections is done in a single garbage collection step because the number of short-lived objects are relatively small and thus the marking and sweeping operations are relatively inexpensive in terms of time.
-In contrast, the cost of a major collection is about the same as for a stop-the-world basic mark-and-sweep garbage collector which is why in non-emergency situations, proceeding with an incremental major collection is very beneficial.
+A minor collections is done in a single garbage collection step because the number of short-lived objects are small and thus the marking and sweeping operations are relatively inexpensive in terms of time.
+In contrast, the cost of a major collection is about the same as for a stop-the-world basic mark-and-sweep garbage collector, so proceeding with an incremental major collection in non-emergency situations is very beneficial.
+More is explained in the section discussing the `MajorSize` GC parameter.

-Performing a non-incremental major collection after a minor collection essentially involves the following steps:

-*

 ### Collection Parameters